There's a lot to like about the summer. From barbecues to pool parties to summer concerts, this time of year can certainly be a blast.

 In the southern U.S., fleas are often a year-round issue.
 But, in most places, their populations begin to grow in late spring, and they only begin to decline once the first frosts of fall arrive.

 Fortunately, there are a few different things you can do to help keep the fleas away for the summer.
-We’ll explain the basic flea prevention process below, and then we’ll explain the different types of flea products you’ll need.
-We’ll even recommend some of the best flea treatments for dogs on the market.
+We’ll explain the basic flea prevention process below, and then we’ll explain the different types of flea remedies you’ll need.
+We’ll then recommend some of the best flea treatments for dogs on the market.

-We’ll conclude by explaining some of the things to think about when selecting flea treatment products and answer some of the most common questions owners have about flea control.
+We’ll conclude by explaining some of the things to think about when selecting flea medicine products and answer some of the most common questions owners have about flea control.

 It is fairly easy to prevent fleas from feasting on your dog, but you can’t just spritz your dog with some flea spray and expect your dog to be completely protected.
 In practice, you’ll need to follow a four-step process to achieve total flea eradication and prevent future infestations from manifesting.